Deadline: March 22, 2019. 11:59pm (EST)

 Upload at least one image per artist (up to 15 images total).
 Images must be submitted as JPEG, PNG, or PDFs, with filenames formatted as: ARTISTLASTNAME_1.jpeg.
 Images should be optimized for web/screen preview and no larger than 2MB each.
 We recommend images that are 72dpi and around 2000px on the longest side.

 A detailed work sample list formatted as follows:

 - Artist name, artwork title, year, medium, dimensions

 If applicable, please provide URL links for video and time-based work.
 Vimeo is preferred for video.
 Soundcloud is preferred for audio.
 Please note: Video/audio samples exceeding 3 minutes may not be viewed in their entirety.
 For longer pieces we recommend creating an excerpt or providing a cue point in the notes.

 All applications submitted will be considered final and treated as such.
 Applicants will not be permitted to add to or edit an application once it has been submitted.
 All incomplete or duplicate applications will be disqualified.

-For additional information, please contact Lilly Hern-Fondation, Programs Associate: firstname.lastname@example.org.
+For additional information, please contact Lilly Hern-Fondation, Programs Manager: firstname.lastname@example.org.

 PAST CURATORIAL OPEN CALL SELECTIONS